Fribb/anime-lists/README.md

 # anime-lists

-Repository to store and provide the title and mapping lists of the website http://myanimelist.net.
+Repository to store and provide the title and mapping lists of the website http://myanimelist.net and the corresponding mapping to https://www.themoviedb.org and https://www.thetvdb.com.

-### MyAnimelistTitleListMapping
-Contains the Java programm to generate the lists.
-The programm relies on Maven as build process.
-When you build the program it will create a config.properties files with the necessary properties used.

-Note: you need a key for the API of both https://themoviedb.org and https://www.thetvdb.com/
-Note: This Project has moved to a new location https://github.com/Fribb/MyAnimelistTitleListMapping

 ### anime-lists/anime-mapping/
 contains the lists of mappings between Myanimelist, TheMovieDB and TheTVDB